State Police: Drunk driver strikes police cruiser on I-395 south in Norwich

 While the trooper was recording information on the incident, a 31-year-old Ledyard woman driving a 2019 Kia Forte allegedly struck the rear of the police cruiser.

 The woman’s vehicle then spun out and struck another car.
-Police performed a sobriety test on the 31-year-old woman, to which she failed and was placed under arrest.
+Police performed a sobriety test on the 31-year-old Jessica Clinton, of Ledyard, to which she failed and was placed under arrest.

-The woman, who has yet to be identified, is facing multiple charges and has been arrested previously for DWI.
+Clinton is facing multiple charges.
+This is not the first time she has been arrested for DWI.

 The trooper was transported to the hospital with non-life threatening injuries.